bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-07-discreet-charm-of-the-bourgeoisie.md

 ---
 layout: post
-title: _Le Charme discret de la bourgeoisie
+title: Le Charme discret de la bourgeoisie
 published: true
 date: 2024-07-07
 readtime: true
 categories: ['BIG SCREEN CLASSICS']
-tags: [Drama]
+tags: [Comedy]
 metadata: 'France/Sweden 1966, 95 mins<br> Director: Robert Bresson'
 pdf: '2024-07-05-au-hasard-balthazar.pdf'
 ---

 **A contemporary review**
 If _Le Charme discret de la bourgeoisie_ registers as the funniest Buñuel film since _L’Age d’or_, probably the most relaxed and controlled film he has ever made, and arguably the first contemporary, global masterpiece to have come from France in the Seventies, this is chiefly because he has arrived at a form that covers his full range, permits him to say anything – a form that literally and figuratively lets him get away with murder.
 One cannot exactly call his new work a bolt from the blue.
 But its remarkable achievement is to weld together an assortment of his favourite themes, images and parlour tricks into a discourse that is essentially new.
 Luring us into the deceptive charms of narrative as well as those of his characters, he undermines the stability of both attractions by turning interruption into the basis of his art, keeping us aloft on the sheer exuberance of his amusement.